Maury Maverick: Government service

 From 1929 to 1931, he was the elected tax collector for Bexar County.

 He was elected to the Seventy-fourth Congress in 1934, with support from the Hispanic population of his district, and re-elected in 1936 to the Seventy-fifth.
 During his 1934 campaign, Maverick enlisted Lyndon Johnson, a then little-known congressional secretary, to work for him during the Democratic primary.
 In the House, he was an ardent champion of Franklin Delano Roosevelt's New Deal.
 He angered the conservative Democrats running the party back in Texas, including John Nance Garner.

 Maverick was the sole Texas Democrat to vote for the Anti-Lynching Bill of 1937.

-He was defeated in the primary for a third term in 1938.
-He returned to Texas where he was elected Mayor of San Antonio, again with support from minority voters, serving from 1939 to 1941, when he was labeled a Communist and defeated.
+A split between FDR and Vice President John Nance Garner over Supreme Court reorganization put Congressman Maverick in an extremely weakened position, leaving him unable to fund his reelection, which led to his defeat in the primary for a third term in 1938.
+This was primarily accomplished at the direction of Garner's conservative allies in the district.
+Maverick returned to Texas where he was elected Mayor of San Antonio, again with support from minority voters, serving from 1939 to 1941.
+In the subsequent election, he was labeled a Communist and defeated.
+Lyndon Johnson, future President, was running for the Senate and secretly made a pact with Maverick's enemies: Johnson would help defeat Maverick if Maverick's enemies would back Johnson for Senate.
 During World War II, he worked for the Office of Price Administration and the Office of Personnel Management, and served on the War Production Board and the Smaller War Plants Corporation.

+While serving at the Smaller War Plants Corporation he sent a message to his staff telling themMemoranda should be as short as clearness will allow...
+Put the subject matter--the point--and even the conclusion in the opening paragraph and the whole story on one page...
+Stay off the gobbledygook language.
+It only fouls people up...